KevinZhouRafael/ActiveSQLite/README.md

 #### 5. Auto create "created\_at" and "updated\_at" columns.

-Just override isSaveDefaulttimestamp, don't do anything, the super class DBModel already define "created\_at" and "updated\_at" properies.
+Just override isSaveDefaulttimestamp, don't do anything, the super class ASModel already define "created\_at" and "updated\_at" properies.

 ```swift